hasanshahid345/supply_chain_delivery_time_analysis/README.md

 ## Conclusion

-This project shows a clear operational problem: late delivery is widespread, financially meaningful, and diagnosable with data.
+We can observe a clear operational problem: late delivery is widespread, financially meaningful, and diagnosable with data.

 The strongest insight is that the problem is **systemic but actionable**.
 Shipping mode design, payment friction, and fulfillment timing patterns explain much of the delay burden.
-At the same time, a machine learning model already provides a useful foundation for proactive order-risk detection.